BlockCertsAI/BCAI-Canon/01_identity/L01_Identity.md

 Temporal mutations MUST be rejected if they:

 - Conflict with prior sealed timeframes
-- Attempt to retroactively alter identity activity
+- Attempt retroactive alteration
-- Introduce ambiguity into identity lineage
+- Introduce ambiguity into lineage

 ---

 ## 8. Identity Sealing Rules (CSR-L01)

-CSR-L01 defines the sealing requirements for all identity operations.

 A valid CSR-L01 seal MUST: